AlexGeddylfson/RPI-Thermostat/README.md

 This is one of the thermostat in the between_states mode.
 After having run a previous mode.
 Polling to see if it needs another state change.
 ![image](https://github.com/AlexGeddylfson/RPI-Thermostat/assets/8376599/609ca249-3731-47d1-a962-5ef1438af91d)

-This is the Previoius States screen.
+This is the Previous States screen.
 This shows the previous 20 states.
 ![image](https://github.com/AlexGeddylfson/RPI-Thermostat/assets/8376599/b8a2972f-df75-484d-acbc-07e979a366ce)

 And here is the Historical Temperatures.
 This will show the prevoius 200 reported temperatures.